NINAD-17/Data-Structures-and-Algorithms/Maths For DSA/readme.md

 ## Euclid's Algortithm
 1. **GCD/ HCF:**
 - It's a one factor which is maximum and can divide both the numbers perfectly and give remainder 0.
+The GCD of two numbers is the largest number that divides both of them without leaving a remainder.
 Example:
 <img src="/Maths For DSA/image.png" width=300 alt="GCD/HCF" />

 - Formula: `gcd(a, b) = gcd(a - b, b) => gcd(a % b, b)`
+- Learn more about Euclid's Algorithm at: <a href="https://www.codingninjas.com/studio/library/gcd-euclidean-algorithm">codingninjas.com</a>